 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Rabbits Eat Strawberries?
-Safety Facts & FAQ
+Vet-Approved Safety Facts & FAQ

-Sweet, ripe strawberries are available fresh off the vine from the beginning of April through Mother’s Day.
-And if you’re like us, you can’t help but want to share your delicious produce with your pet rabbit, no matter how much they love eating strawberries.
-But are strawberries really safe for bunnies to eat?
-Yes!
+Sweet, ripe strawberries are typically available fresh off the vine from the beginning of April through Mother’s Day.
+If you’re like us, you can’t help but want to share your delicious produce with your pet bunny.
+But are strawberries actually safe for rabbits to eat?
+Yes, they are in moderation, but only as a snack.
+However, fruits are not something rabbits will often eat in the wild, and there are health risks associated with feeding too many sugary fruits!

-In today’s article, we’ll be covering the ins and outs of feeding strawberries to your pet rabbit.
-From their nutritional value and health benefits to the best way to feed them to your rabbit, you’ll learn everything you need to know to share nature’s bounty with your fuzzy friend.
+Let’s go over more of the ins and outs of feeding strawberries as an occasional treat to your pet rabbit.
+From the fruit’s nutritional value, recommended amounts, and best way to feed it safely to your rabbit, you’ll learn everything that you need to know to share nature’s bounty with your furry friend.
+Always speak to your vet about any dietary changes or new food ingredients for your pet rabbit.

 divider-rabbitpaw1